plantuml/sjpp/README.md

 All directives are embedded in Java comments which means that the original unprocessed sources can be compiled by any regular Java compiler.

 When running the precessor, some flags may be define.
 Directives check wether a flag is defined or not.
-If the flag expected by directive is define, the directive is executed.
+If the flag expected by the directive is define, the directive is executed.
 Otherwise, the directive is simply ignored.

 ## Running the preprocessor